 This Cucumber Avocado Salad is so refreshing on a hot day.
 Cool, creamy, and tangy with the richness of avocado paired with the crunch of cucumber.
 Just 5 ingredients and 5 minutes of prep!
 Salad perfection!

 On hot days we default to cold side dishes like my Zucchini Salad, Carrot and Cucumber Salad, and Cauliflower Salad.
 But we are always happy to add some new choices to our summer side repertoire.
-This Cucumber Avocado Salad was a winner and will be made frequently!
+This Avocado Cucumber Salad recipe was a winner and will be made frequently!
 Feel free to change it up and add some tomatoes, chopped romaine, or crumbled cheese.

 How to tell if avocados are ripe